L-a-r-t/chatgpt-to-notion/README.md

 These are the things that I plan to work on at some point.
 It might be a few weeks before these get implemented as I’m currently quite busy, but I hope to have the following (ranked by priority) done in the near future:

 - [x] Add custom tags when saving
+- [ ] Choose between saving an individual response to a new page or appending it to an existing page
 - [ ] Improved tags feature (add tags to the database from the extension, search for tags)
 - [x] Upgrade backend (free Render webservice, fixed by setting up a keepalive loop)
 - [ ] Customize the page title upon saving (will assess if this is truly possible/useful)